alop-hue/superide-android/README.md

 > For downloading the apk, go to the [releases](https://github.com/heckmon/roxum-ide/releases)

-This section is intended for users from countries like China where playstore isn't accessible.
-Otherwise it is recommended to download the full featured apk from the playstore as mentioned above.<br>

-There are two branches are there in the repo.
-The [playstore-version](https://github.com/heckmon/roxum-ide/tree/playstore-version) is the master branch, which **wont't work locally** because it uses the [play feature delivery](https://developer.android.com/guide/playcore/feature-delivery), which only works if the app is downloaded from the google playstore.

-Inorder to build the app from source, checkout the [main](https://github.com/heckmon/roxum-ide/tree/playstore-version) branch, a light weight version of roxum, and run it with flutter or gradle.
+ The [main](https://github.com/heckmon/roxum-ide/tree/playstore-version) branch contains a light weight version of the roxum, which easy to build and run with flutter or gradle.
 This version is also available in the [releases](https://github.com/heckmon/roxum-ide/releases) as a standalone apk.
 ```bash
 git checkout main
 flutter run --release # Or flutter build apk --release